SiwesOlaifeGbadamosiMathtechu/siwes-project/README.md

 Machine learning is commonly divided into three major types:

 1. Supervised Learning:- learns from data that already has known answers (labels).
 Supervised learning is divided into two types:
-   →Regression: Regression predicts a continuous numerical value.For example:
+   (a).
+Regression: Regression predicts a continuous numerical value.For example:
          Predict a patient's blood glucose level
                                    or:
          Predict house price:
-             The output might be: ₦25,000,000 rather than a category such as Yes/No.
+             The output might be ₦25,000,000 rather than a category such as Yes/No.
-   →Classification: Classification predicts categorical data.For example:
+   (b).
+Classification: Classification predicts categorical data.For example:
        Will the patient have diabetes?
 Yes/No
                      Or:
        Breast cancer diagnosis:  Benign/Malignant.
-   Common supervised learning algorithms include:
+   _Common supervised learning algorithms include:_
       Linear Regression
       Logistic Regression
       Decision Tree